Grantys/Legend-ZA/README.md

 - The macro may fail if you are detected and attacked by aggressive Pokémon.
 - To minimize the risk of a blackout (which interrupts the macro), it is recommended to have a **Green Canari Plush Lv.
 3**.
 - This macro alternates **once from day to night** and **once from night to day** — completing one full loop in approximately **50 seconds**.
-  Consider this timing when setting the macro’s loop duration.
+  Consider this timing when setting the macro’s loop number.

 ---

 ## 🗺️ Flypoint Resets

 These macros automate flypoint resets to specific zones for optimal farming or setup.
+One full loop in approximately **10 seconds**, consider this timing when setting the macro’s loop number.

 ### 1️⃣ Zone 19
 **Setup:**